almarklein/wasmfun/README.md

 Getting the hang of WASM - generate WASM from Python

-This is basically me fooling around with WASM to get a feel for it and seeing if/how I can put it to actual use some day.
+This is basically me fooling around with WASM to get a feel for it and seeing if/how I can put it to actual use.

 ## What is WASM?